 Peru Country Report

-President Martín Vizcarra is likely to continue improving Peru’s business-friendly operational environment.
+President Martín Vizcarra is likely to continue efforts to attract foreign investment, particularly into extractive industries, and signal that Peru’s operational environment is business-friendly.
 The private sector is likely to remain highly influential in policymaking and since the 1990s, successive governments have given priority to the private sector to run key sectors of the economy, including oil and mining.
 Port, airport, sanitation, and road infrastructure upgrades are a government priority.
 Infrastructure remains poor in remote regions far from the capital Lima and coastal areas.
-Levels of corruption and bureaucracy are still high.
+Levels of corruption and bureaucracy are very high.
 Unlike local community opposition against extractive industries, labour strikes are unlikely to involve property damage or roadblocks.

-The Sendero Luminoso (SL) insurgent group has declined in strength and scope since its peak in the late 1980s and early 1990s, and no longer poses a security threat beyond the remote coca-growing areas where it operates.
+The Sendero Luminoso (SL: Shining Path) insurgent group has declined in strength and scope since its peak in the late 1980s and early 1990s, and no longer poses a security threat beyond the remote coca-growing areas where it operates.
 SL’s area of activity is in the central-southern Valley of the Apurímac, Ene, and Mantaro rivers (VRAEM), where it co-operates closely with drug-trafficking groups.
-SL's presence in this region gives rise to ongoing risks of extortion, sabotage, property damage, and kidnapping for firms operating in or around VRAEM.
-Natural gas, construction firms, and military helicopters face a higher risk of attack within VRAEM..
+SL’s presence in this region gives rise to ongoing risks of extortion, sabotage, property damage, and kidnapping for firms operating in or around VRAEM.
+Natural gas, construction firms, and military helicopters face a higher risk of attack within the VRAEM.

 Peru is one of the less dangerous countries in Latin America.
 Street crime is highest in central areas of the capital, Lima, and in coastal urban areas.
 Violent crime, such as armed robbery, assault, extortion, and carjacking, is likely to increase, particularly in northern coastal areas, mainly around ports, including the cities of Chimbote, Piura, and Trujillo.